 Wash the beans thoroughly.
 I have particularly mentioned pinkish brown beans because the dark brown ones dont cook quickly even after soaking.
-In case you want some color, remove 2 tablespoon of these beans and add 2 tablespoon of dark brown kidney beans.
+In case you want some color, remove 2 tbsp of these beans and add 2 tbsp of dark brown kidney beans.

 Soak the beans in 4 cups of water overnight.